CopticScriptorium/cts/LOD.md

 ## Persistent Identifiers

-Coptic Scriptorium uses [CTS URNs](http://www.homermultitext.org/hmt-docs/specifications/ctsurn/) to provide persistent, machine-independent, identifiers for the texts in its corpus.
+Coptic Scriptorium uses [CTS URNs](http://www.homermultitext.org/hmt-docs/specifications/ctsurn/) to provide persistent, technology-independent, identifiers for the texts in its corpus.
 It combines these with a URL prefix and format postfixes to provide stable, Linked-Data friendly URIs for the texts.

 The scheme used is as follows:

-Format-independent identifier for a text:
+Technology-independent identifier for a text:

+`<CTSURN>`

+Linked-data friendly but format-independent persistent URI for a text:

 `http://copticscriptorium.org/<CTSURN>`